officiallysingh/joda-file-export/README.md

 ### Executing the file export

-Downloading a CSV file with name sample, writing blank if a property's value is found to be null.
-Using global StringConvert (jodaConverter), to convert properties to string while writing to file, which ever property class's type converter is registered with jodaConverter.
+Downloading a CSV file with name sample in default context, writing blank if a property's value is found to be null.
+Using global *StringConvert* (*jodaConverter*), to convert properties to string while writing to file, which ever property class's type converter is registered with *jodaConverter*.

 ```java
 @Autowired private StringConvert jodaConverter;